menor/til/docs/elixir.md

 triple = &(&1 * 3)
 Enum.map([1,2,3], triple)
 ```
+- Functions in Elixir act as closures.
+When a function is defined, it "closes around" the bindings of variables in the scope in which the function was defined. (same as Javascript)

 ## Regular Expressions
 - Here's how to define a regular expression literal in Elixir `~r{regexp}`